NajlaHamdan/advanced-css-course/Trillo/starter/readme.md

 - we can manipulate it with javaScript
 - can be inherited
 - defiend within declaration block {} and usually we but it in root selector
+- can not used with media query .

 # flexbox properties